Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Did your daughter go to regular old government schools?

-So a lot of people just my daughter does not hold my values.
+And it's the same thing because my daughter does not hold my values.

-Well, hang on, hang on.
+Well, hang on, hang on, hang on.

 We don't know that in terms of her own independent thought, right?